moneroexamples/compile-monero-09-on-xubuntu-16-04-beta-1/README.md

 # Compile Monero 0.9 on Xubuntu 16.04 x64 Beta 1
-The example shows how to compile the current github version of [Monero](https://getmonero.org/), as of 27 Feb 2015, on [Xubuntu 16.04 x64 Beta 1](http://www.omgubuntu.co.uk/2016/02/ubuntu-16-04-beta-1-download-flavors).
+The example shows how to compile the current github version of [Monero](https://getmonero.org/), as of 06 Mar 2015, on [Xubuntu 16.04 x64 Beta 1](http://www.omgubuntu.co.uk/2016/02/ubuntu-16-04-beta-1-download-flavors).

 Note: Beta of Ubuntu 16.04 is not yet available.
 It will be released at the end of March.